wongjingping/govtech_assessment/modeling/README.md

    - Created property age from lease commencement date
    - Converted storey ranges to numerical values (min, max, average)
    - Extracted time features (year, month) from transaction date
+   - Added a string representation of the month to model seasonal effects discretely

 2. **Feature Selection**:
    - Removed highly specific features like block and street name to prevent overfitting